ghazy55/ghazy/README.md

      *
      * Disclaimer: This script interacts with the internal state of a React application,
      * which is generally not recommended for production environments and aight break
-     * with future updates to the gamea Use at your own risk.
+     * with future updates to the gamea Use at your own risk.a     */ (function() {
-     */
-    (function() {
         // --- Configuration ---
         // Adjust this value to control the typing speed.